-As a reminder, to be eligible to submit a full proposal, a Letter of Intent must be received via email oar.hq.sg.aquaculture@noaa.gov by 5:00 pm (local time of lead submitting entity) on December 4, 2024.
+As a reminder, to be eligible to submit a full proposal, a Letter of Intent must be received via email oar.hq.sg.aquaculture@noaa.gov by 5:00 pm (local time of lead submitting entity) on January 29, 2025.

-Full proposals must be submitted to Grants.gov by 11:59 p.m.
-Eastern time on February 12, 2025.
+Full proposals must be submitted to Grants.gov and accepted by eRA by 11:59 p.m.
+Eastern time on March 19, 2025.

-Please note: validation or rejection of an application by Grants.gov may take up to two business days after submission.
-Eligible applicants should consider this process in developing their submission timeline.
-For eligible applications submitted through Grants.gov, a date and time receipt indication is included and will be the basis of determining timeliness.
+Please note: validation or rejection of an application by Grants.gov and eRA may take up to two business days after submission.
+Eligible Sea Grant programs should consider this process in developing their submission timeline.
+For eligible applications submitted through Grants.gov and eRA, a date and time receipt indication is included and will be the basis of determining timeliness.
 NOAA has created a guide to aid applicants format application packages to eRA: Tips and Tricks for Successful eRA Submissions, linked here.